All content & images © 2020 BCHE, Inc.

 Men/Boys: Tight/form-fitting clothing; clothing that exposes the mid-riff; baggy pants that expose underclothing; shirts that expose the chest; any clothing that features alcohol, drugs, or profanity.

-Why must I RSVP?
+Why must I register for events/activities?

 In order to properly plan events, it is often necessary to know who will be attending in order to have enough room, supplies, food, chaperones, etc. It is very difficult to prepare without numbers and can lead to wasted time and resources.
 Many of our field trip hosts require numbers in advance and we frequently have a maximum capacity.